-Simple food with a powerful flavor profile, Loose Meat Sandwiches remind me of a fresh-made White Castle hamburger!
+Loose Meat Sandwiches are simple food with a powerful flavor profile.
+This easy sliders recipe reminds me of a fresh-made White Castle hamburger!

 Loose meat sandwiches are not only delicious, they are a snap to make; only 20 minutes from start to finish.
 YUM!